7 Core Secrets The Happiest Couples Know By Heart, According To Psychology

 Emotional availability in relationships primarily focuses on the ability of partners to share their emotions openly, actively listen to each other, and provide emotional support.
 This quality is crucial for building deep intimacy, trust, and overall relationship satisfaction.
 A study by Frontiers in Psychology links high emotional availability to better communication, conflict resolution, and resilience within a partnership.

-5. They speak about their needs and desires
+5. They express their needs and desires

 If you keep your needs and desires to yourself and expect your partner to know them intuitively, then you're risking emotional distance between the two of you.
 Asking for what you want and having your partner deliver on your request will create trust and an understanding that encourages emotional connection.